- Entertainment and Media»

 I’m not hot enough to say anything bad about her looks, but wowsers, she has had a lot of work done.
 Firstly my fiancé has to ask if that’s Denise Richards and secondly, I had to check!

-The second time my fiancé and I spoke, was when Gretchen was seated in business class and is handed a glass of champagne that her new cabin buddy orders for her.
+The second time my fiancé and I spoke, was when Gretchen's seated in business class gets handed a glass of champagne that her new cabin buddy orders for her.
 We spoke because I had to rewind the part where she takes “a sip” from her glass... it’s quite odd.
 Her lips don’t move well enough to form a seal around the rim of the glass and she kind of rocks the glass back so that the liquid goes into her mouth.
 I literally laughed out loud…twice…the first time and after I rewound it and watched again.
 The villains so very obvious that, Sadie enters the scene and my fiancé is yelling at the telly, accusing her of having the fakest wig he had ever seen (and he likes action flicks.)

 Sadie "would you like a drink sir?"